 - Top with the remaining 1/2 cup of shredded cheese.

-- In a large bowl, whisk together the egg whites, milk, salt, pepper, paprika, garlic powder and dry mustard.
-Pour over the entire potato and vegetables layers.
+- In a large bowl, whisk together the egg whites, milk, salt, pepper, paprika, garlic powder, and dry mustard.
+Pour over the entire potato and vegetable layers.

 - Cover and cook on low for 6-8 hours, or until eggs are cooked through.